chromium/blink-intent-tracker/README.md

 A set of services that automatically populate the ["Blink Intents" Google Spreadsheet](https://docs.google.com/a/chromium.org/spreadsheet/ccc?key=0AjGgk26K1Cc-dHJKNGtlLVlmSGRIYVR3LVRGYnVCRVE) with a list of the ["intent" emails](http://www.chromium.org/blink#TOC-Web-Platform-Changes:-Process) sent to the [blink-dev@chromium.org mailing list](https://groups.google.com/a/chromium.org/forum/#!forum/blink-dev).

+Not everything is automated; [some work still needs to be done manually](https://docs.google.com/a/chromium.org/document/d/1p2g3hkjTGBIhGebn0ZvAwM88XksWIFD9tBb3hnefnOI/edit).

 Overview
 --------